The Mideast's Island of Peace is facing an uncertain future

 Dams and diversions installed upstream have left the Jordan River that divides the countries as little more than a trickle.
 The remaining flow snakes through the Island of Peace.

-Israel’s relations with Arab countries are historically bad, so the 1994 agreement with Jordan that created the Island of Peace has been a rare bright spot.
+The 1994 agreement with Jordan that created the Island of Peace has been a rare bright spot in Israel's historically tortuous relations with Arab countries.

 “If we don’t cooperate in water, it’s difficult to cooperate in other things,” Ali Subah, the general secretary of Jordan’s ministry of water and irrigation, told NBC News before the king's announcement.

-Access to the vital resource is a huge issue across the Middle East, where typically dry conditions, population growth, poor infrastructure and war have strained the little available water — at times sparking unrest.
-Protests linked to water have broken out in Iraq and Iran and some experts have linked the Arab Spring uprisings to instability caused by droughts and heatwaves.
+Access to water is a huge issue across the Middle East, where typically dry conditions, population growth, poor infrastructure and war have strained the little available water — at times sparking unrest.
+Protests linked to water have broken out in Iraq and Iran, and some experts have linked the Arab Spring uprisings to instability caused by droughts and heat waves.

 The 2014 U.S. Quadrennial Defense Review flagged climate change as a security threat that would encourage “conditions that can enable terrorist activity and other forms of violence.”